felipemarcelino99/felipemarcelino99/README.md

 # 💫 Hello, World!
 I'm Felipe Marcelino

 💻 Full Stack Developer
-With 3 years of experience building responsive web and mobile applications, focused on performance, security, and great user experiences.
+With more then 3 years of experience building responsive web and mobile applications, focused on performance, security, and great user experiences.

-🎓 I'm currently in the final semester of my Bachelor's degree in Information Technology at Univesp (Virtual University of São Paulo).
+🎓 I'm Bachelor's degree in Information Technology at Univesp (Virtual University of São Paulo).

 🌱 Currently learning Laravel and Angular.